Human Entities 2020: a cultura na era da inteligência artificial

 Green growth or Degrowth: climate action and human prosperity

-Julia Steinberger, professor of Ecological Economics, University of Lausanne
+Professor of Ecological Economics, University of Lausanne

 Local: Trienal de Arquitectura de Lisboa, Campo de Santa Clara, 142-145, 1100-474, Lisboa.
 Evento ao ar livre